mishal23/mishal23.github.io/src/posts/back-to-academia/index.md

 ## Outro

-I'm hoping to get accepted and looking forward to start this journey from August 2024.
+I hope to get accepted and looking forward to start this journey from August 2024.
 Balancing work, academics, and personal time will be a challenge, but I'm approaching it with optimism and a can-do attitude.
 I hope to write more about the program and the learnings.

 Thank you for reading!